SwaroopTha/GlobalFlightSimulator/README.md

 ## How to Generate Visualization
 1) Read in datasets to graph in `entry/main.cpp`
-2) Use functions from `makeimage`to generate a plot of Dijkstra, Centrality or Betweenness.
+2) Use functions from `makeimage`to generate a plot of the Graph, Dijkstra, Centrality or Betweenness.
 3) Call function in `entry/main.cpp` and write to a file.